sebastianbrzustowicz/Robot-tasker-client/README.md

 ## License

-Robot-tasker-client is released under the CC BY-NC-ND 4.0 license.
+RobotTaskerClient is released under the CC BY-NC-ND 4.0 license.

 ## Author